Milton Subotsky: Sword & Sorcery Productions

 Amicus was disestablished in 1975, but Subotsky continued producing.
 Around this time he formed Sword & Sorcery Productions, Ltd., with Frank Duggan.
 At some point Andrew Donally joined the company.
 Numerous projects did not enter production.
 These include adaptations of Lin Carter's Thongor stories, a live-action version of Stan Lee's The Incredible Hulk, film adaptations of stories that appeared in James Warren's comic magazines Creepy and Eerie, and a co-production with former James Bond film producer Harry Saltzman on Saltzman's troubled "shrunken man" epic The Micronauts.

 Unable to purchase film rights to Robert E. Howard's Conan the Barbarian stories, Subotsky instead bought the rights to Carter's "Thongor" stories in 1976.
 Subotsky himself adapted Carter's 1965 novel The Wizard of Lemuria.
 United Artists agreed to bankroll the project – now called Thongor in the Valley of Demons – in 1978, but subsequently withdrew for unspecified reasons.

 Sword & Sorcery's first film project to get off the ground was Dominique.
 In 1980, they co-produced the TV series The Martian Chronicles, adapted from the short story collection by Ray Bradbury.
 During the making of this miniseries, Subotsky and Donally parted ways.

 Later career and death

+In 1984, after failing to finance King Crab (a horror film based on Guy N. Smith's Night of the Crabs), Milton Subtosky (who produced the 1960s Dalek films) adapted the screenplay into a Doctor Who film with two Doctors.
+Subtosky envisioned Jon Pertwee or Tom Baker as the older Doctor, and a new actor as the younger one.
+The film's working title was The Lossiemouth Affair, and it became Dr Who's Greatest Adventure.
+Subotsky pursued production of the film until his death in 1991.

 Subotsky also co-produced several adaptations of Stephen King novels, including Cat's Eye (1985), Maximum Overdrive (1986), Sometimes They Come Back (a 1991 TV film) and The Lawnmower Man (1992).
 The Director's Cut of the latter was dedicated to his memory.

 Subotsky died of heart disease in 1991, at the age of 69.
 His widow, Dr Fiona Subotsky, is a prominent London psychiatrist, and an historian of psychiatry.